Varshith07827/MoneyTrail/README.md

-# MoneyTrail - Personal Expense Tracker
+# 💰MoneyTrail - Personal Expense Tracker

 A simple command-line expense tracker built in Python to help you monitor your spending habits and manage your personal finances.